 One unconfirmed fan theory is that, since the only characters shown to have been covered in dark slime are confirmed future villains (and a raccoon from Animal Crossing), that entire fight was the incidental start of darkness for many characters.

 Tomato Surprise: At the end of the "Cocoon Academy" arc, we learn that "Pinky" is actually Meta Knight.
 And Headmaster Hand is Crazy Hand.
-Master Hand and Kirby were never actually in the strip at all.
+Master Hand and Kirby were never actually in the arc at all.
+Also, the masked figure presumed to be Meta Knight is actually Waddle Dee, who later gives his mask to Meta Knight.

 Took a Level in Badass: Mario is shown to be a dork in Cocoon Academy, with Luigi of all people being the popular one.
 But when Dark Matter attacked, Mario gains admiration upon spinning Bowser around and using him as a living flamethrower.